BombchuLink/NannyBot/Readme.md

 # NannyBot

-Nannybot is a task managing daemon, running on zsh, that passes messages to the user via notify-send (with cute waifu faces).
+Nannybot is a task managing daemon made using shell scripts, that passes messages to the user via notify-send (with cute waifu faces).

 ![bot](bot.png)

 The bot has only been tested using dunst, but should work with any notifcation daemon.
 For best results, it is suggested to have a notifcation system that allows icons to be displayed, and turned on.

+The bot is a project that I spent only 3 days on, and has had minimal testing, so please report bugs if you experience them.

 Also if you make your own modules, or characters, feel free to fork

 ## INSTALLATION

 Put the contents of this folder into ~/.config/nannybot

-## DEPENDENCIES

-dunst
-dmenu
-notify-send
-zsh

 ## STARTING